Haiti–United States relations: Haiti–United States relations (1800–1914)

 Hamilton and Timothy Pickering worked to convince John Adams to appoint Edward Stevens as the United States consul-general in Saint-Domingue (later Haiti) from 1799 to 1800.
 Adams sent Stevens to Haiti with instructions to establish a relationship with Toussaint and express support for his regime.
 The Federalist administration hoped to incite a movement toward Haitian independence, but Louverture maintained a colonial relationship with France.
 Stevens's title, consul, suggested a diplomat attached to a country not a colony, reflecting the Adams administration's view of the Haitian situation.
 Following his arrival in Haiti in April 1799, Stevens succeeded in accomplishing several of his objectives, including: the suppression of privateers operating out of the colony, protections for American lives and property, and right of entry for American vessels.
-Stevens pushed for similar privileges for the British, who, like the United States were engaged in conflict with France.
-Negotiations between Haiti and Britain were difficult given Haitian apprehension about a possible British invasion and Britain's fears of the revolt leading to unrest in the British West Indies.
-Stevens was forced to serve as the British agent for a period since the Haitians remained opposed to allowing a British official to land in the colony.
-The convention, signed on June 13, 1799, continued an armistice among the three parties and gave protections to British and American merchantmen from Haitian privateers, in addition to allowing American and British ships to enter Haiti and engage in free trade.
+On June 13, 1799, he signed a convention which resulted in an armistice and gave protections to American merchantmen from Haitian privateers, in addition to allowing U.S. ships to enter Haiti and engage in free trade.

-Following the Federalist Party's defeat in the 1800 United States presidential election, the United States under President Jefferson (a Virginia slaveowner who only supported manumission of African-Americans from slavery on the condition of voluntary removal to Africa) withdrew diplomatic recognition from Toussaint's autonomous government and worked to curry favors with the government of Napoleon Bonaparte.
+Following the Federalist Party's defeat in the 1800 United States presidential election, the United States under President Jefferson (a Virginia slaveowner who only supported manumission of African-Americans from slavery on the condition of voluntary removal to Africa) withdrew diplomatic recognition from Toussaint's autonomous government and worked to curry favor with the government of Napoleon Bonaparte.
 Pro-slavery southerners in the United States aided in delaying the United States' recognition of Haiti's independence.

+President Abraham Lincoln spoke in favor of recognizing both Haiti and Liberia at the opening of the 37th United States Congress in 1861.
+Senator Charles Sumner introduced a bill to extend recognition to both countries on February 4, 1862, and it eventually passed and was signed into law by Lincoln.
 The United States recognized the independence of Haiti, which was achieved in 1804, on July 12, 1862, with Benjamin F. Whidden as its first representative.

 President Andrew Johnson suggested annexing the island to secure influence over Europe in the Caribbean.
 The US government never followed through but posted active military on the island.
 In the 19th century, people who were mixed-race and blacks often entered into conflicts and called on foreign intervention.
 According to historian Hans Schmidt, the US Navy sent ships to Haiti 19 times between 1857 and 1913 to "protect American lives and property" until the United States finally occupied Haiti in 1915.
 One example of a US-Haiti conflict was the Môle Saint-Nicolas affair.